Feeling Off Postpartum? Exactly How To Balance Hormones After Pregnancy

 Released by your ovaries, placenta, and uterine lining, it helps prevent premature labor during the first and second trimesters of pregnancy.
 When it’s time to give birth, relaxin helps soften the cervix and loosens the pelvic area to ready your body to push.

-Since everyone’s biochemistry is different, your particular symptoms can vary and are influenced by your gut health, stress levels, diet, genetics, delivery method, and whether or not you breastfeed.
+Since everyone’s biochemistry is different, your particular postpartum hormones and symptoms can vary and are influenced by your gut health, stress levels, diet, genetics, delivery method, and whether or not you breastfeed.